 She underwent a craniotomy within 24 hours of the accident.
 Despite her traumatic brain injury, she returned to work in a matter of months.
 She worked full time, performing her work without noticeable signs of impairment to her colleagues.
 She also passed her boards, becoming a Nurse Practitioner after her accident and was able to gain employment as a full time Nurse Practitioner increasing her salary.
 The defense attorneys and insurance companies during the initial stages of litigation valued this traumatic brain injury case as one where the plaintiff fully recovered and offered no more than $250,000 after two years of litigation.
 As such, both Nguyen Leftt, P.C. partners, Andrew Leftt and H.Q.
 Nguyen, prepared for trial to fully explain the extent of Plaintiff’s traumatic brain injury despite her ability to work full time as a nurse and then as a nurse practitioner.
 Nguyen Leftt’s preparation for this trial included a mock jury trial to explore certain strengths and weaknesses of Plaintiff’s case.
 Nguyen Leftt won an argument at trial allowing the firm to use results from a Diffuse Tensor Imaging (DTI) MRI as evidence of Traumatic Axonal Injury (TAI).
 This is at the very forefront of scientific evidence in New York’s courts.
 Their extensive and meticulous preparation for trial, to explain the insidious nature of white matter damage and its subtle but significant effect on cognitive stamina despite plaintiff’s ability to return to full time work led to a settlement of $4,750,000.00 after two days of trial (the insurance coverage was limited to $5,000,000).
 We are proud of this result in not only that we achieved nineteen (19) times what was offered before trial but that we maintain a practice that allows for two seasoned trial lawyers to be able to devote their time and energy to a single trial to achieve a just result.*

-A laborer installing cabinets at the build-out of a new retail space fell through an unguarded opening in the floor for a concrete staircase to the basement.
+NL, by H.Q.
+Nguyen, obtained $1,500,000.00 at a mediation for a laborer installing cabinets at the build-out of a new retail space fell through an unguarded opening in the floor for a concrete staircase to the basement.

 He landed on the concrete stairs below, sustaining an injury to his head and neck.
 A lawsuit was brought under New York’s Labor Law section 240(1), also known as the “scaffold law.”
 After his family noticed changes, he was examined by a neuropsychologist, who determined that he was suffering from cognitive and emotional changes from a Traumatic Brain Injury (TBI).
 Subsequently, a Diffuse Tensor Imaging (DTI) MRI was performed that demonstrated and corroborated the presence of white matter damage to the brain as a result of traumatic axonal injury (TAI).
 Nguyen Leftt prepared the case for trial by jury.
 At the behest of the defendants, the Firm agreed to attend a mediation, an increasingly popular alternative dispute resolution method.
 Despite no surgical intervention of any kind, Nguyen Leftt named partner H.Q.
-Nguyen conveyed the seriousness of the injuries to everyone present, resulting in a settlement of $1,500,000.*
+Nguyen conveyed the seriousness of the injuries to everyone present.

 Our client suffered a mild Traumatic Brain Injury as well as injuries to his neck and back.
 Numerous offers were made by Best Buy to settle the case before trial to test our resolve to see the case through verdict.
 It was only when we were about to start trial that the case settled for $2.25 million.*